Mlevngr/Mlevngr.github.io/_pages/about.md

 # 🔥 Project
 - *2023.02 - 2023.04,* **Intelligent Architecture Lab**

-	Train [a multilayer perceptron for handwritten digit classification(MNIST)](https://github.com/BoChen-Ye/MNIST-handwritten-digit-classification) using the PyTorch framework.
+	- Train [a multilayer perceptron for handwritten digit classification(MNIST)](https://github.com/BoChen-Ye/MNIST-handwritten-digit-classification) using the PyTorch framework.

-    Optimize a VGG5 for image classification using various quantization and pruning techniques.
+	- Optimize a VGG5 for image classification using various quantization and pruning techniques.
 Explore the impact of these techniques on both accuracy and compute cost.

-    Using open source [Tensil AI](https://www.tensil.ai/) for generating tensor computing units, compiling and running ML models on it.
+	- Use open source [Tensil AI](https://www.tensil.ai/) for generating tensor computing units, compiling and running ML models on it.
 Accelerating matrix-multiplication for machine learning, using systolic array architecture.

 - *2023.02 - 2023.03,* [**Five-stage pipelined RISC-V processor with full hazard handling**](https://github.com/BoChen-Ye/RISC-V-five-stage-CPU)